 5. Appoint an executor you trust

-When you make a will and estate plan, you appoint an executor to administer your estate and carry out the instructions in the will.
-An executor should be a person you trust and who is capable of handling your affairs.
-While an executor is principally viewed as having financial responsibilities, their accountabilities are greater and the time needed to administer the estate can be significant.
+When you make a will and estate plan, you choose an executor to administer your estate and carry out the instructions in the will.
+An executor should be a person you trust,who’s capable of handling your affairs.

 6. Take care of your financial, personal & healthcare decisions

-You can create an enduring power of attorney to designate someone to make financial decisions on your behalf if you become sick and to address your financial affairs if you become sick.
+An enduring power of attorney designates someone to make financial decisions on your behalf and address your financial affairs if you become sick.
 Who you nominate in the enduring power of attorney will be responsible for paying bills, accessing bank and investing accounts, paying income taxes, operating a business and more.

 7. Protect other beneficiaries

-If a will or EPA is not prepared, it is unlikely that there is an understanding of the nature or location of the assets and liabilities of your estate.
+Without a will or EPA prepared, it’s unlikely that there will be a thorough understanding of all of the assets and liabilities of your estate.
 It is important to document what you own and what you owe.

 Ready to create an impact that will last?
 Reach out to the experts at ATB Wealth to get the customized advice you need to start your estate planning journey.

 You might be interested in